Governance of higher education

 Higher education in Sweden is governed by the Higher Education Act (SFS 1992:1434) and the Higher Education Ordinance (SFS 1993:100).

-The Higher Education Act is enacted by the Swedish Parliament and regulates the HEIs’ operations.
+The Higher Education Act is enacted by the Riksdag and regulates the HEIs’ operations.
 The Act contains basic regulations about education offered by HEIs.
-For instance, it sets out what should characterise courses and programmes at different levels and stipulates freedom of research.
-It provides a framework for the organisation and governance of the HEIs, and states that every HEI must have a board of governors and a vice-chancellor.
-It also contains regulations about the duties of teachers as well as provisions about student influence.
-In addition, HEIs must foster equality of opportunity and broaden recruitment.
+For instance, it sets out what should characterise courses and programmes at different levels and stipulates academic freedom and freedom of research.
+It provides a framework for the organisation and governance of the HEIs, and it states that every HEI must have a board of governors and a vice-chancellor.
+It also contains regulations about the duties of teachers and provisions about student influence.
+In addition, the Act specifies that HEIs must promote equality of opportunity, widened recruitment and lifelong learning.
+The Act now also specifies that the collective international activities of each HEI are to both enhance the quality of its research and education, and make a national and global contribution to sustainable development.

 Further provisions are specified in the Higher Education Ordinance, issued by the Government.
 For instance, the Ordinance states that students must be given the opportunity to influence their studies.
-The Ordinance contains regulations on entrance qualifications and selection for courses and programmes, as well as the appointment of teachers and doctoral students.
-It also includes regulations on course and programme syllabuses, grades and qualifications.
-Annex 2 of the Ordinance contains a System of Qualifications, which includes descriptions of and goals for all degrees.
+The Ordinance contains regulations on entrance qualifications, the selection for courses and programmes and the appointment of teachers and doctoral students.
+It also includes regulations on requirements in course and programme syllabuses, on grades and on qualifications.
+Annex 2 of the Ordinance contains a System of Qualifications, which includes descriptions of scope and learning outcomes for all degrees.

 HEIs also are governed by the Government’s annual public service agreements with each HEI.
-The public service agreement specifies that educational offerings are to correspond to demand from students and the needs of the labour market, the size of the state funding for first- and second-cycle education and for research and third-cycle education, and for specific assignments given to HEIs.
+The public service agreement specifies such requirements as that educational offerings are to correspond to demand from students and the needs of the labour market, and the size of the state funding for first- and second-cycle education and for research and third-cycle education.
+They can also include specific assignments given to HEIs.

 Allocation of resources to higher education institutions